Slijs/test-repo/README.md

 # test-repo
-A test repo for coursera data scientists toolbox
+A test repo for coursera data scientists toolbox.
+Here are some changes.
+Here are some more changes.